 - For each presentation on the panel: title (if not a roundtable presentation), 300-word abstract, and 1-page CV for each presenter.
 These materials can be submitted by either the panel organizer or individual presenters, with detailed instructions provided by email once the panel organizer has submitted the initial panel submission.

 Individual paper proposals include both solo submissions (which the Program Committee add to a panel session) and papers or roundtable presentations for a panel already organized and submitted using the instructions above.
 To submit an individual paper proposal, you will need:

 - Title of the proposed paper (if not a roundtable presentation)

 - a 300-word abstract (if not a roundtable presentation)

-- a one-page curriculum vitae (CV) in PDF, DOC/X, or RTF format; for multiple presenters please combine all 1-page CVs into a single document
+- a one-page curriculum vitae (CV) in text format; for multiple presenters please combine all 1-page CVs into a single text document

 - to determine whether you are eligible for the Kerr Prize or Trescott Prize